luke-r-mills/luke-r-mills.github.io/_posts/2023-01-31-a-hands-on-guide-to-building-a-crypto-ticker.md

 ## Conclusion

 Overall, I'm happy with how everything turned out.
 I also wrote an [instruction manual](https://drive.google.com/file/d/1oRMSnJ5hCsDvF1AvCW1pmuY895ZvOt5e/view?usp=sharing) which goes into more detail about all the functionality the device has.
-It was great to dip my toes into some very basic PCB design and 3D printing!
+It was great to dip my toes into some very basic PCB design and 3D printing.
 All of the code/resources discussed in this blog are available in the [Github Repository](https://github.com/luke-r-mills/ESPIR-Crypto-Ticker)!

 ![finished.gif]({{site.baseurl}}/assets/images/a_hands_on_guide_to_building_a_crypto_ticker/finished.gif)